kubernetes/community/contributors/guide/pull-requests.md

 - [Distributed Git - Contributing to a Project (Commit Guidelines)](https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project)
 - [What’s with the 50/72 rule? - Preslav Rachev](https://preslav.me/2015/02/21/what-s-with-the-50-72-rule/)
 - [A Note About Git Commit Messages - Tim Pope](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)

-## KISS, YAGNI, MVP, etc.

-Sometimes we need to remind each other of core tenets of software design - Keep It Simple, You Aren't Gonna Need It, Minimum Viable Product, and so on.
-Adding a feature "because we might need it later" is antithetical to software that ships.
-Add the things you need NOW and (ideally) leave room for things you might need later - but don't implement them now.

 ## It's OK to Push Back